vocdoni/docs/src/manager/manager-api.md

 - Managing `Members` and their information.
 Related to `Member` management, some `Token` calls are also featured
 - Creating and managing `Tags` for these members
 - Creating and managing `Targets` that combine member attributes and tags in order to provide the ability to segment the members
-- Creating and managing `Censuses` based that eacho of them is related with one concrete `Target`
+- Creating and managing `Censuses` based that each of them is related with one concrete `Target`

 Available by default under `/manager`